 Tool Introduction

-This "Quick Ratio Calculator" is an efficient and practical online financial analysis tool designed to help users quickly and accurately calculate a company's quick ratio (Acid-test Ratio).
-By entering key financial data such as cash, receivables, short-term investments, and current liabilities, the tool can immediately output the quick ratio, thereby effectively assessing the company's short-term solvency and liquidity, providing an important reference for financial decisions.
-Whether you are a financial professional, business operator, or student, you can conveniently use this tool for financial analysis and learning.
+This "Acid-test Ratio Calculator" is an efficient and practical online financial analysis tool designed to help users quickly and accurately calculate a company's acid-test ratio, also known as the quick ratio.
+By inputting key financial data such as cash, receivables, short-term investments, and current liabilities, the tool can immediately output the acid-test ratio, thereby effectively assessing the company's short-term solvency and liquidity, providing an important reference for financial decisions.
+Whether you are a financial professional, business operator, or student, you can easily use this tool for financial analysis and learning.

-The quick ratio is one of the important indicators for measuring a company's short-term solvency.
-It more strictly assesses a company's ability to repay current liabilities without relying on inventory sales, compared to the current ratio.
-The quick ratio excludes less liquid current assets such as inventory, prepaid expenses, etc., thus better reflecting the company's immediate or near-immediate solvency.
-Generally, a higher quick ratio indicates stronger short-term solvency, meaning the company has sufficient highly liquid assets to meet short-term debts.
+The acid-test ratio is one of the important indicators for measuring a company's short-term solvency.
+It assesses a company's ability to repay current liabilities more strictly than the current ratio, without relying on inventory sales.
+The acid-test ratio excludes less liquid items from current assets, such as inventory and prepaid expenses, thus better reflecting a company's immediate or near-immediate ability to repay debts.
+Generally, a higher acid-test ratio indicates stronger short-term solvency, suggesting that the company has sufficient highly liquid assets to meet short-term debts.

 How to Use

-- "Decimal Places" defaults to 2, you can adjust the precision of the result's decimal point as needed.
+- "Decimal Places" defaults to 2, you can adjust the decimal precision of the result as needed.

-- After completing data entry, the system will automatically calculate and display the quick ratio result.
+- After completing data entry, the system will automatically calculate and display the acid-test ratio result.

 Input Parameter Description:

-- Cash (cash): A company's cash on hand and bank deposits, etc., unit is "Yuan", required, must be a positive number.
+- Cash: A company's cash on hand and bank deposits, etc., unit is "yuan", required, must be a positive number.

-- Receivables (receivables): Amounts a company is entitled to receive from sales of goods, provision of services, etc., unit is "Yuan", required, must be a positive number.
+- Receivables: Amounts due to the company from sales of goods, provision of services, etc., unit is "yuan", required, must be a positive number.

-- Short-term Investments (shortTermInvestments): Investments that can be realized within one year, such as trading financial assets, etc., unit is "Yuan", required, must be a positive number.
+- Short-term Investments: Investments that can be realized within one year, such as trading financial assets, etc., unit is "yuan", required, must be a positive number.

-- Current Liabilities (currentLiabilities): Debts that a company needs to repay within one year or one operating cycle, unit is "Yuan", required, must be a positive number and cannot be zero.
+- Current Liabilities: Debts that a company needs to repay within one year or one operating cycle, unit is "yuan", required, must be a positive number and cannot be zero.

-- Decimal Places (precision): Sets the number of decimal places for the quick ratio result display, defaults to 2.
+- Decimal Places: Sets the number of decimal places displayed for the acid-test ratio result, defaults to 2 places.

 Output Result Format:

-The tool will display the calculated "Quick Ratio (Acid-test Ratio)" in a list format, in the format "X : 1", where X is the calculated ratio, and the precision is displayed according to your set decimal places.
+The tool will display the calculated "Acid-test Ratio" in a list format, as "X : 1", where X is the calculated ratio, and the precision will be displayed according to your set decimal places.
 For example, "1.25 : 1".

 Frequently Asked Questions

-- Q: What input formats does the Quick Ratio Calculator support?
+- Q: What input formats does the acid-test ratio calculator support?

 - A: All financial data (cash, receivables, short-term investments, current liabilities) in this tool support positive numerical input.
 Decimal places are also numbers.

-- Q: What is the output format of the quick ratio result?
+- Q: What is the output format of the acid-test ratio?

-- A: The output result is "Quick Ratio (Acid-test Ratio)", displayed in the format "X : 1", and can show a specified number of decimal places according to the settings, for example, "1.50 : 1".
+- A: The output result is the "Acid-test Ratio", displayed in the format "X : 1", and can show a specified number of decimal places according to the settings, for example, "1.50 : 1".

-- Q: What is a reasonable range for the quick ratio?
+- Q: What is a reasonable range for the acid-test ratio?

-- A: Generally, a quick ratio of 1:1 or higher is considered ideal, indicating strong short-term solvency.
-However, the reasonable ratio may vary across different industries and company sizes, requiring comprehensive analysis in conjunction with industry averages and the company's specific situation.
-If the ratio is too low, it may indicate weak short-term solvency; if too high, it may mean inefficient use of company funds.
+- A: Generally, an acid-test ratio of 1:1 or higher is considered ideal, indicating strong short-term solvency.
+However, the reasonable ratio may vary for different industries and company sizes, requiring comprehensive analysis in conjunction with industry averages and the company's own situation.
+If the ratio is too low, it may indicate weak short-term solvency; if too high, it may mean that the company's capital utilization efficiency is not high.

-- Q: What is the difference between the quick ratio and the current ratio?
+- Q: What is the difference between the acid-test ratio and the current ratio?

-- A: The current ratio includes all current assets (including inventory, prepaid expenses, etc.), while the quick ratio excludes these less liquid assets.
-Therefore, the quick ratio is a stricter version of the current ratio and better reflects a company's immediate solvency.
+- A: The current ratio includes all current assets (including inventory, prepaid expenses, etc.), while the acid-test ratio excludes these less liquid assets.
+Therefore, the acid-test ratio is a stricter version of the current ratio and better reflects a company's immediate solvency.

 - Please ensure that the entered financial data is accurate; incorrect input will lead to incorrect calculation results.

-- All financial data (cash, receivables, short-term investments, current liabilities) must be positive numbers, and current liabilities cannot be zero, otherwise, it will lead to calculation errors (division by zero).
+- All financial data (cash, receivables, short-term investments, current liabilities) must be positive, and current liabilities cannot be zero, otherwise, it will lead to calculation errors (division by zero).

-- The quick ratio is just one important indicator for measuring a company's financial health and should not be used as the sole basis for a comprehensive financial assessment.
-It should be analyzed in conjunction with other financial indicators (such as current ratio, debt-to-asset ratio) and the company's actual operating conditions and industry characteristics.
+- The acid-test ratio is only one important indicator for measuring a company's financial health and should not be used alone as the sole basis for a comprehensive financial assessment.
+It should be combined with other financial indicators (such as current ratio, debt-to-asset ratio) and the company's actual operating conditions, industry characteristics, etc., for comprehensive analysis.

 - This tool only provides calculation functions and does not constitute any professional financial advice or investment decision basis.
-Please consult a professional financial advisor before making any financial decisions.
+Before making any financial decisions, please consult a professional financial advisor.